Dallas Doll: Production

 "Dallas Doll" essentially came from being part of and seeing how Australians really worship experts from overseas.
 I've done some writing workshops where that would happen.
 An American is brought out – and the willingness for Australians to accept with open arms whatever fraud comes out because they're American, that's absolutely the starting point of Dallas Doll.

 Reception

-The film was released theatrically in the United Kingdom and Germany and received some positive reviews.
+The film was released theatrically in 1994 in the United Kingdom and Germany, received mixed reviews.
 It was released in the United States on 23 June 1995 and had a limited theatrical run.